LinearLaw/BlogServer/README.md

 ##  status

+*   0
-*   0       There is no such data in database.
+        There is no such data in database.
-*   1       Success.
+*   1
+        Success.
+*   2
-*   2       A field is required but missing in request.
+        A field is required but missing in request.
+*   3
-*   3       User no auth , request forbidden.
+        User no auth , request forbidden.
+*   4
-*   4       Backup status , not used for now.
+        Backup status , not used for now.

 #   BLOG

 ##  Blog GET

+*   /getBlogList
-*   /getBlogList            Get blog list data , content will show no more than 30 words
+        Get blog list data , content will show no more than 30 words.
+*   /getBlogDetail
-*   /getBlogDetail          Get blog detail content.
+        Get blog detail content.
+*   /deleteBlog
-*   /deleteBlog             Delete blog , need author.
+        Delete blog , need author.

 ##  Blog POST

+*   /reportBlog
-*   /reportBlog             Report blog.
+        Report blog.

 #   COMMENT